 Feedback from employees is used as an indication of their performance levels.
 But the traditional training methods make it challenging for organizations to collect employee feedback regularly.
-The self-reporting surveys are unreliable most of the time, which might affect the quality of employees’ performance within an organization.
+The self-reporting surveys (download template below) are unreliable most of the time, which might affect the quality of employees’ performance within an organization.

 An effective blended learning platform lets employees track their performance via periodic online quizzes and tests and saves you valuable time spent in collecting training feedback in a physical environment.
 Online blended learning platforms can help track the time taken by an employee to complete a task, the number of times they take a lesson, and the efficacy of blended learning.

 Furthermore, the collaboration of multiple learning modules makes it easier for organizations to monitor and measure the effectiveness of their blended training program.
 The division in modules will help you collect employee feedback in small chunks that are frictionless and not intrusive.

 A successful training plan is one that can work with every individual’s schedule.
 The training program should be available whenever an employee is ready to learn.

 An effective blended learning platform leaves no employee behind as it allows every employee to move through the online portion of the program at their own pace and ask queries in person during live meetings.
 It’s a win-win for balancing busy schedules, employee preferences, and pace of learning.